codelibs/docker-multimodalsearch/README.md

 To deploy in a production environment, update `compose-production.yaml` with your domain, replacing `multimodal.codelibs.org`.

+## Additional Information

+### Test Data

+To download 1000 images for testing, use the following commands.
+The images will be available in the `/home/fiftyone/validation/data` directory of the Fess container.

+1. Install FiftyOne:
+    ```sh
+    pip install fiftyone
+    ```

+2. Download the dataset:
+    ```sh
+    fiftyone zoo datasets load open-images-v7 --split validation --kwargs max_samples=1000 -d ./data/fiftyone
+    ```

 ---

 For additional support or information, please visit the [Fess documentation](https://fess.codelibs.org/).